woonsocket/bqbl/docs/rules.md

 [the original Grantland rules](http://grantland.com/the-triangle/introducing-grantlands-bad-quarterback-league/) from 2011.

-Rule changes for 2018:
+Rule changes for 2019:

-* Sack points are now quadratic instead of linear.

-* Points for perfect passer ratings and zero passer ratings.

-* Removed special Tebow/Manziel rules.

-* Added Kaepernick rules.

-* Trump campaign rules replaced by Trump tweet rules.
+* Generalized the Kurt Warner rule to apply to all retired QBs.
+Added exponential bonuses for QBs who have retired multiple times.

+* Awarded points for horrible field position.

 ## General rules